mjpost/naacl15-handbook/README.md

   This leaves you with a ton of `schedule.tex` files which can be `\input`ed via LaTeX

+- Generate the paper and poster session files (which you'll have to edit a bit afterwards):

+       for name in tacl demos papers; do cat data/$name/proceedings/order | ./scripts/order2schedule.perl $name
+       done

 - Edit `content/workshops/overview.tex` and
   `content/workshops/workshops.tex` to include these files and to be correct.